 If your children are very young, then you could simply give them a Disney present to open to reveal the trip.

-Another option is to let the children know during a conversation when the whole family is together, such as during dinnertime.
+Another option is to let the kiddos know during a conversation when the whole family is together, such as during dinnertime.

-However, a very popular option is to make a scavenger hunt for the kids to follow to find out the surprise at the end!
+However, a very popular option is to make a scavenger hunt for the kids to follow to find out the surprise at the end.
+This is exactly what we did and our kids loved it!

 Putting together a scavenger hunt does not have to be super extravagant.
 I am here to help you make a quick Scavenger Hunt.